bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 ### Creating a token

-Use the [Create a GraphQL API token](/api-reference/storefront/graphql-api-tokens/api-token/createtoken) REST endpoint to request JWT bearer tokens that authenticate cross-origin requests to the Storefront API.
-Your JWT will have the same OAuth scopes as the REST API account that creates it, so ensure that the API account you use for the following request has sufficient permissions to make your GraphQL queries.
+Use the [Create a GraphQL Storefront API token](/api-reference/store-management/tokens/api-token/createtoken) REST endpoint to request JWT-style bearer tokens that authenticate cross-origin requests to the GraphQL Storefront API.
+Consult the endpoint's documentation to determine what OAuth scopes it requires.
+In addition, ensure that the API account you use for the following request has sufficient permissions to make your GraphQL queries. **Your JWT will have the same OAuth scopes as the REST API account that creates it.**

 ```http title="Example request: Create a GraphQL Storefront API token"
 POST https://api.bigcommerce.com/stores/{{STORE_HASH}}/v3/storefront/api-token